[PATCH] allow setting explicit SSL server certificate chain

 or '!0' for success is simply incorrect.
 We correct all these checks.

 Patch file attached.

-#2 Updated by mackyle about 1 year ago
+#2 Updated by mackyle over 1 year ago

 Updated to reflect deprecation of svn repository:

-#3 Updated by gstrauss about 1 year ago
+#3 Updated by gstrauss over 1 year ago

 mackyle: thanks for rebasing your patches to master.
 I'd like to try to review them and related tickets in the next couple weeks.